An Interview With Rachele Collins, SPHR, SHRM-CP, Ph.D – Principal Research Lead, Financial Management, APQC

 2. Number of invoices processed per AP Full-Time Equivalent (FTE; productivity)

-There is a significant difference between top performers and bottom performers for this KPI.
+There is a significant difference between top performers and bottom performers for this accounts payable KPI.
 Many factors can affect this KPI, including automation, looking at bottlenecks within your organization, and shifting away from manual and traditional processes.

 “A failure to not only understand the process, but where that process fits in the entire value chain (SIPOC) – thinking about inputs, process, and outputs from an E2E standpoint may point out additional opportunities for improvement, as often times processes fail at the handoffs (unclear roles, responsibilities, etc.)”